itoyori/itoyori/docs/src/01_tutorial.md

 Notes:
 - `ityr::global_vector` is used to allocate global memory
     - The first (optional) argument is `ityr::global_vector_options`
-    - `.collective = true` means the global memory should be collectively allocated by all processes (this must be performed outside `ityr::root_exec()`)
+    - `.collective = true` means the global memory should be collectively allocated by all processes
+        - This must be performed in the root thread or outside `ityr::root_exec()` (the SPMD region)
     - If `.collective = false`, the global memory is allocated in local memory of each process (noncollective)
+        - This can be performed in any thread
-- `ityr::global_span` is used for task-parallel execution, instead of `ityr::global_vector`, in order to avoid unnecessary vector copy
+- `ityr::global_span` is often used to pass a view of `ityr::global_vector` to other threads, so as not to unnecessarily copy the contents of vectors
     - See [Pitfalls](./02_pitfalls.md)
 - `ityr::checkout_mode::write` is specified for array initialization in order to skip fetching unnecessary data
+    - This should be used only for trivially copyable objects
 - `ityr::checkout_mode::read` is specified for checking the result, in which the array is never modified
-- It is allowed to access the global variable `cutoff` without checkout, but it is on the user's responsibility to guarantee that global variables have the same values across all processes
+- The user can freely access global variables like `cutoff` without checking them out, but it is on the user's responsibility to guarantee that global variables have the same values across all processes
+    - The term "global variable" here is not about Itoyori's global address space but is a global variable in the C/C++ term
-    - Global variables are assumed to have the same virtual addresses across all processes
+    - Global variables are assumed to have the same virtual addresses across all processes (thanks to the command `setarch $(uname -m) --addr-no-randomize` that disables address randomization)

 Also note that the above example does not work with an array larger than each process's local cache.
 The following runtime error suggests that checkout requests are too large.